sachin-source/React-19-boilerplate/README.md

 ### useTransition hook

 React, till 18th version had no any proper hook to handle the async changes.
 But in R19, useTransaction hook enables developers to handle this condition directly ( instead of creating separate hook or handling in a different function ) by giving a boolean `loading` flag.

+#### Sample Snippet

 ```
   const [isPending, startTransition] = useTransition();